309thEDDGE/weave/CONTRIBUTING.md

 <p>See PEP-8 <a href="https://peps.python.org/pep-0008/#function-and-variable-names">Function and Variable</a> guide.</p>

 ### Variables
-<p>Variable names should we written in all lowercase with underscores between each word.</p>
+<p>Variable names should be written in all lowercase with underscores between each word.</p>

-<p>It is encouraged that Variable names be consistent between Classes, Functions/Methods, and different files.
+<p>It is encouraged that variable names be consistent between classes,functions/methods, and different files.
 This is done because of increased readability and simplicity.
 If an object is named 'temp_basket_dir' in a couple functions, then strive to keep that name consistent throughout weave.
 You are encouraged to make consistent names, but not required.</p>

 <p>Variable names should be short, but descriptive.</p>